stanford-cs248/shading/README.md

 ## Due date

-The assignment is due Tue Feb 26th, at 11:59:59 PM.
+The assignment is due Thu Feb 20th, at 11:59:59 PM.

 ## Summary

 In this assignment, you are a given a simple real-time renderer and a simple 3D scene.
 However, the starter code implements only very simple material and lighting models, so rendered images do not look particularly great.
-In this assignment, you will improve the quality of the rendering by implementing a number of lighting and material shading effects using the GLSL, OpenGL's [shading language](https://thebookofshaders.com/01/).
+In this assignment, you will improve the quality of the rendering by implementing a number of lighting and material shading effects using the GLSL, OpenGL's [shading language](https://thebookofshaders.com/01/), as well as some OpenGL client code in C++.
 The point of this assignment is to get basic experience with modern shader programming, and to build understanding of how material pattern logic, material BRDFs, and lighting computations are combined in a shader to compute surface reflectance.
-Compared to assignments 1 and 2, this is a relatively short assignment, but there are countless ways you can keep going by adding more complex materials and lighting.
+There are countless ways you can keep going by adding more complex materials and lighting.
 This is will be great fodder for final projects.
 We are interested to see what you can do!

 ## Build Instructions

 In order to ease the process of running on different platforms, we will be using [CMake](http://www.cmake.org/) for our assignments.
 You will need a CMake installation of version 2.8+ to build the code for this assignment.
 It should also be relatively easy to build the assignment and work locally on your OSX or 64-bit version of Linux or Windows.
 The project can be run by SSH'ing to rice.stanford.edu with your SUNet ID, password, and two-step authentication using MobaXterm (remember to turn on X11 forwarding).
 If you choose to do so, you can skip over to the next step.
+The project requires OpenGL version 3.0+.

 ### OS X/Linux Build Instructions